content-left-bg.png

 1. If refusing to grant an exemption, principals give the applicant an information notice about the decision for either compulsory schooling or compulsory participation as soon as practicable.

-2. Schools record details of the exemption in the school’s exemptions register, to be retained for at least five years from the day the decision was made, and, for each approved application, include the information required under s.190(2) or s.249(2).
+2. Schools record details of each exemption decision in the school’s exemptions register, to be retained for at least five years from the day the decision was made, and, for each approved application, include the information required under s.190(2) or s.249(2).

 3. Principals provide information about exemption decisions upon receipt of a notice from the Director-General.